Creamy Cauliflower Soup

 Instructions

-- Heat the olive oil in a large pot over medium-high heat.
-Add the onion and sautée for 5 minutes, until soft and translucent, stirring occasionally.
-Stir in the garlic and continue to sautée for 1 more minute, until fragrant.
+- Heat the olive oil in a large pan over medium heat.
+Add the onion and cook for about 5 minutes, stirring occasionally, until soft and translucent.
+Stir in the garlic and cook for 1 minute, until fragrant.

 Notes

-- To make this soup in the Instant Pot: add all the ingredients (leave out the oil) to the Instant Pot.
-Cook on high pressure for 8 minutes.
-Quick-release the pressure and blend with an immersion blender or put the soup in a blender until smooth.
+- Instant Pot option: Add all the ingredients (leave out the oil) to the Instant Pot.
+Cook on high pressure for 8 minutes, quick release, and blend until smooth.

 So much goodness in a dish…